romellfudi/FudiPermission/README.md

 ![center](snapshot/f.png#center)

-In your app module, you should have FudiPermission.aar:
+In your app module, you should have fudi-permission-1.0.a.aar:

 ![center](snapshot/d.png#center)